 On the first day, the boat boarded around noon and we had some time to settle in before lunch.
 We then spent the afternoon kayaking, swimming and exploring a couple of the nearby caves.
 Upon returning to the boat, we had just enough time to shower before dinner.
 All meals are included on the boat.
 Drinks, however, are extra so make sure you bring some cash.
 I spent the remainder of the evening relaxing on the upper deck.
 The sunset on the bay is spectacular.
 Make sure not to miss it!

 On the second day, we woke up early and set sail.
-The boat soon anchored and we transferred to a smaller vessel in order to reach Halong Bay’s largest cave, which we then toured.
-Afterward, we boated over to Ti Top Island.
+The boat soon anchored and we transferred to a smaller vessel in order to reach Halong Bay’s largest cave.
+After touring the cave, we boated over to Ti Top Island.
 Ti Top has one of the best view points and beaches on the bay.
 We spent an hour or so there, before returning to the boat.
 We then checked out of our rooms and began sailing back to the dock.

 Initially, I was somewhat apprehensive about going solo on the boat.
 I’m quite introverted and not an incredibly social person.
 I’m so glad I decided to go.
 I met some great people and had an amazing time!
-Halong Bay is one of the most beautiful places I’ve encountered.
+I definitely recommend visiting Halong Bay.
+It is one of the most beautiful places I’ve encountered.

 To read about another must-see destination in Vietnam, check out my post “A Guide to Visiting Vietnam’s Golden Bridge.”